-- 1. PROPERLY STORE WASTE: Store all garbage & organics/food waste in hard plastic rat-resistant containers with tight fitting lids. - Store food waste in containers with tight-fitting lids between DSNY pickups. - If your school has organics collection, use the brown organics bins provided, and be sure to securely close the lid. - To request additional or replacement Organics Bins, email ZeroWasteSchools@schools.nyc.gov. - 2.
-DO NOT SET OUT FOOD WASTE ON or adjacent to EARTHEN SURFACES (dirt, grass, gardens):

-Rats like to build nests or burrows in the earth and prefer traveling along the same paths over and over-often using building foundations walls, fences and bushes to find their way.

-- Be sure to avoid placing garbage on any earthen surface (dirt, grass) such as tree pits, gardens or grassy areas. - 3.
-CLEAN UP: Grease stains and spills alone will attract rats. - Sweep and wash the sidewalk after DSNY pick up. - Organics Bins and Trash bins have to be regularly washed to prevent pests inside the building. - Organics and Trash left to sit out for long periods of time will lead to fruit flies inside the building.
+- 1. PROPERLY STORE WASTE: Store all garbage & food waste in hard plastic rat-resistant containers with tight fitting lids. - Store food waste in containers with tight-fitting lids between DSNY pickups. - If your school has Curbside Composting, use the Brown Bins provided, and be sure to securely close the lid.\ - \ To request additional or replacement Brown Bins, email ZeroWasteSchools@schools.nyc.gov. - 2.
+DO NOT SET OUT FOOD WASTE ON or adjacent to EARTHEN SURFACES (dirt, grass, gardens): Rats like to build nests or burrows in the earth and prefer traveling along the same paths over and over often using building foundations walls, fences and bushes to find their way. - Be sure to avoid placing garbage on any earthen surface (dirt, grass) such as tree pits, gardens or grassy areas. - 3.
+CLEAN UP: Grease stains and spills alone will attract rats. - Sweep and wash the sidewalk after DSNY pick up. - Brown Bins and Trash bins have to be regularly washed to prevent pests inside the building. - Food Waste and Trash left to sit out for long periods of time will lead to fruit flies inside the building.